yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

 Note that the game scene represents the output image.
 We choose a resolution of ```400x400```.
 What we have demonstrated is how we can generate a synthetic image from 3D models using Unity.
 However, it's worth noting that we have only created a single image with a fixed object size and color, a uniform plane color, a specific camera position, and a singular lighting configuration.
 To build a robust classification model, we must acquire more data.
 Unfortunately, manually altering these parameters for each instance is a time-consuming and labor-intensive task.
 We must automate this process.

 In order to generate large-scale synthetic datasets, we will use the [Perception Package](https://docs.unity3d.com/Packages/com.unity.perception@1.0/manual/index.html).
-More specifically, we will use the **Randomization tool** that allows us integrate domain randomization principles into your simulation.
+More specifically, we will use the **Randomization tool** that allows us to integrate domain randomization principles into our simulation.

 ### 1.2 Camera Randomizer